-2. Unless already addressed satisfactorily as part of an existing Environmental and Social Impact Assessment (ESIA), the opinion of an independent, relevant expert(s) shall be provided at a minimum on all of the following issues - the opinion may be that an issue is not relevant for the considered project, but evidence must be provided to demonstrate so:
+2. Unless already addressed satisfactorily as part of an existing Environmental and Social Impact Assessment (ESIA), the opinion of an independent, relevant expert(s) shall be provided at a minimum on all of the following issues (the opinion may be that an issue is not relevant for the considered project, but evidence must be provided in support of it) :

-(a) Are there any competing uses of water resources at the project location, of what nature and how severe are they?
+- (a) Are there any competing uses of water resources at the project location, of what nature and how severe are they?
 Convincing evidence must be provided that the hydropower project does not divert water from other current users or that these are in agreement with the shift of use.
-The expert opinion must be provided on time for validation, and be reflected in the Monitoring Plan for verification along the crediting period.

-(b) What minimal ecological flow shall be complied with at any point in time, accounting for the specificities of local ecosystems and for seasonality?
-What quality assurance and control procedures must be put in place for an appropriate continuous monitoring over the crediting period?
-The expert opinion must be provided in time for validation.

-(c) Is the groundwater level seriously affected by the hydropower project?
-What quality assurance and control procedures must be put in place for an appropriate continuous monitoring over the crediting period?
-The expert opinion must be provided in time for validation.

-(d) Is the design of the fish passages and screens (water intake structure) installed in line with internationally recognised guidance?
-The expert opinion must be provided in time for validation.
-Are these measures indeed effective over the crediting period, and if not what must be done to improve the situation?
-The expert opinion must be provided in time for verification.

-(e) What sediment management plan shall be considered?
-The expert opinion must be provided in time for validation.
-Is it indeed effective over the crediting period, and if not how must it be improved?
-The expert opinion must be provided in time for verification.

-(f) What mitigation measures shall be put in place to prevent soil erosion?
-The expert opinion must be provided in time for validation.
-Are they effective and if not, what complementary action must be taken?
-The expert opinion must be provided in time for verification.
+The expert opinion must be provided on time for validation, and be reflected in the Monitoring Plan for verification along the crediting period. - (b) What minimal ecological flow shall be complied with at any point in time, accounting for the specificities of local ecosystems and for seasonality?
+What quality assurance and control procedures shall be put in place for an appropriate continuous monitoring over the crediting period?
+The expert opinion shall be provided in time for validation. - (c) Is the groundwater level seriously affected by the hydropower project?
+What quality assurance and control procedures shall be put in place for an appropriate continuous monitoring over the crediting period?
+The expert opinion shall be provided in time for validation. - (d) Is the design of the fish passages and screens (water intake structure) installed in line with internationally recognised guidance?
+The expert opinion shall be provided in time for validation.
+Are these measures indeed effective over the crediting period, and if not what shall be done to improve the situation?
+The expert opinion shall be provided in time for verification. - (e) What sediment management plan shall be considered?
+The expert opinion shall be provided in time for validation.
+Is it indeed effective over the crediting period, and if not how shall it be improved?
+The expert opinion shall be provided in time for verification. - (f) What mitigation measures shall be put in place to prevent soil erosion?
+The expert opinion shall be provided in time for validation.
+Are they effective and if not, what complementary action shall be taken?
+The expert opinion shall be provided in time for verification.

-3. Besides the issues listed above, the expert(s) is free to include any other issue that he/she identifies as being relevant for the project.
-Project Developers have the opportunity to provide their views on the identified issues and their relevance as part of the report to be delivered by the expert in the context of a Memorandum of Understanding (MoU) signed between The Gold Standard Foundation, the Project Representatives and the independent expert.
-For regular cycle projects, the independent expert(s) shall be invited to the LSC and will identify the list of issues for which an independent expert opinion will be needed on time for validation and/or verification.
-This list is approved by The Gold Standard Foundation as part of the review of the stakeholder consultation report.
-For retroactive projects, fast-tracking is NOT allowed.
-The independent expert(s) shall be contracted on time to deliver as part of the documentation submitted for preliminary review the list of issues for which an independent expert opinion will be needed on time for validation and/or verification.
-This list is reviewed and potentially approved by The Gold Standard Foundation as part of the preliminary review.
+3. Besides the issues listed above, the expert(s) is free to include any other issue that they identify as being relevant for the project.
+Project developers have the opportunity to provide their views on the identified issues and their relevance as part of the report to be delivered by the expert in the context of a Memorandum of Understanding (MoU) signed between The Gold Standard, the Project Representatives and the independent expert.
+For regular cycle projects, the independent expert(s) shall be invited to the Stakeholder Consultation and will identify the list of issues for which an independent expert opinion will be needed on time for validation and/or verification.

+4. This list is approved by The Gold Standard as part of the review of the stakeholder consultation report.
+For retroactive projects, a Detailed Preliminary

+Review shall be conducted and the independent expert(s) shall be contracted on time to deliver as part of the documentation submitted for preliminary review the list of issues for which an independent expert opinion will be needed on time for validation and/or verification.
+This list is reviewed and potentially approved by The Gold Standard as part of the preliminary review.